JuliaAI/MLJ.jl/docs/src/getting_started.md

 nothing # hide
 ```

-Next, let's split the data "horizontally" into the input and the target parts,
+Next, let's split the data "horizontally" into input and target parts,
 and specify an RNG seed, to force observations to be shuffled:

 ```@repl doda